The sheepshead: A true Great Lakes underdog

 This is a shame, because in addition to being a fascinating species, the sheepshead is a tough fighter at the end of a line, a worthy addition to a summer fish fry and a welcome consumer of the notorious zebra mussel, which is among the most prominent of Great Lakes invasive species.

-Freshwater drums are a pearl-grey color with the occasional bronze, blue and silvery reflections, depending on the quality of water they live in.
+Freshwater drums are a pearl-grey colour with the occasional bronze, blue and silvery reflections, depending on the quality of water they live in.
 Mature freshwater drums sport a prominent humpback.
 This species inhabits the Great Lakes and Mississippi river drainages stretching from eastern and central Canada all the way down to Louisiana in the southern United States.
 The species prefers deep water in both lakes and rivers and spawns in mid-summer.

 Although often classified as a bottom-feeding “rough fish,” freshwater drums lack the sucking mouths of carp and suckers.
 They feed on insect larvae and invertebrates such as leeches and have a special taste for shelled mollusks.
 They use powerful sets of teeth located in their pharynx to crack open shells, which they spit out after consuming the mollusk’s body.
 Like all drums, the freshwater variety have a physoclistus swim bladder (a swim bladder that is unconnected to the digestive tract), which they use to make the distinctive drumming sound that gave them their name.
 They max out at over 35 pounds and can live for at least 14 years.